top of page

 Arm compression sleeves for lymphedema are also successful in reducing the lymphedema symptoms.

-Are there any side effects of compression stockings?
+• Are there any potential side effects or risks associated with wearing compression garments?

 bottom of page